Get the latest advice on local facility closures, event cancellations and service changes across the shire due to COVID-19.

 Please also note that pubs, restaurants and cafes are either closed or offering take away and home delivery only.
 Cellar doors are also closed however many vineyards are taking online orders.

 Autumn is traditionally a popular time to visit the Macedon Ranges.
 It’s a beautiful, picturesque season to get outdoors and enjoy fresh country air or a relaxing country road trip.

-Below is a handy guide on how to best experience the autumn season in Macedon.
-Plus tips on secret gems and ways to enjoy this beautiful season throughout the Macedon Ranges.
+Below is a handy guide on how to experience autumn in the region, including tips on hidden gems and off-the-beaten track adventures.

-One of the most popular locations for a Macedon autumn leaf immersion is along Honour Avenue.
+One of the most popular locations to visit in autumn is Honour Avenue.
 This famous avenue boasts 154 Pin Oaks forming a fairy-like arch of leaves.
 From late March to late April, the leaves begin a slow transition from yellow to vibrant red to burnt sienna.

 These magnificent oaks were planted along the avenue in 1918 to commemorate those from Macedon and Mount Macedon who served in World War I. During your visit please remain respectful that this is a place of historical significance, as well as a home to local residents.

 Autumn typically draws large numbers of people to Macedon each year, particularly over weekends and public holidays.
 As a result, there’s strict travel and parking restrictions in place.
 Free parking is available at Centennial Park in Macedon, directly opposite Honour Avenue.

 A cool tip for getting the most out of your visit

 Plan a mid-week trip when there are fewer visitors, or book local accommodation so you can choose to stroll early morning or at sunset, when the light is simply magic.

 Mount Macedon is close to Melbourne yet feels worlds away.
 It’s the perfect destination for bushwalks and trail running, wildlife spotting and wine tasting.